nvatsya1/commandcenter/vc-screening-agent/README.md

 ## Investment thesis used for the challenge

-- **Stage:** Series B, with selective flexibility around adjacent stages.
+- **Stage:** Series B/C/D, with selective flexibility around adjacent stages.
 - **Geography:** North America, with selective interest in India, Singapore, and China.
 - **Sector:** Enterprise AI, AI infrastructure, and applied AI software.
+Fintech B2B, Femtech, and Climate Tech.
 - **Founder profile:** Technical founders building B2B products with defensible technical or workflow advantages.
 - **What matters:** Clear enterprise pain, evidence of product pull, credible path to durable margins, meaningful technical differentiation, and a market large enough to support venture-scale outcomes.